BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 **The Goal:**

 - Build a new, robust, and scalable homologation stack dedicated to validating frontend release candidates that can meet the current pace and future demands.
-- On another hand, traditional and fully manual QA processes were a bit dusty compared to the evolving environment around QA and AI and representing a source monotony in the QA engineers day-to-day.
+- On another hand, traditional and fully manual QA processes were a bit dusty compared to the evolving environment around QA and AI and representing a source of monotony in the QA engineers day-to-day.
 From “nice-to-have“, the automated testing shifted to critical need to sustain our evolution.

 ---